-Some time ago, I received an email from a reader, saying she doesn't want inner peace, because she wants to be active and alive.
-She was afraid it might make her passive and take all the fun from her life.
-She also said that she prefers her mind to be active and restless, not calm.
+Some time ago, I received an email from a reader, saying that she doesn’t want inner peace, because she wants to be active and alive.

-Well, this only shows lack of understanding what inner peace is and how it would improve your life in many ways.
+Well, this only shows lack of understanding what inner peace is and how it can improve your life in many ways.

 What is Inner Peace?

 We need to define what inner peace is.

 Inner peace is not a state of passivity, and certainly does not make life dull.
 On the contrary, it makes you more conscious, alive and happy.
 It helps you live life more fully.